top of page

 A compressed cereal bar was developed and replaced a package of biscuits in the Breakfast unit.
 Due to the smaller size of this cereal bar, the roll of toilet paper is now included in the breakfast unit.
 The back panel now includes instructions how to prepare the cereals.
 An extra envelope of soluble coffee product is added.
 The number of sugar tablets, however, is not increased.

 The caramels in the Dinner unit are replaced with a candy bar, usually a Milky Way bar, or a kind of chocolate fudge bar.
-The 23 grams sugar package is replaced with an 1.2 oz. compressed block of granulated sugar.
+The 23 grams sugar package is replaced with a 1.2 oz. compressed block of granulated sugar.
 As an alternative to the lemon and orange juice powders, grape juice powder might be used.

 To supplement the bouillon drink in the Supper unit an envelope of soluble coffee product is included.
-To sweeten the coffee, a package of 23 grams of granulated suger is included, taking the place of the roll of toilet paper.
+To sweeten the coffee, a package of 23 grams of granulated sugar is included, taking the place of the roll of toilet paper.
 The 2-ounce Sweet Chocolate bar is replaced with a package of caramels, either chocolate or vanilla flavor.
 Back panel now lists both coffee and bouillon.

-In the summer of 1945 a small vial holding four salt tablets is included in the Dinner unit.
-The list on the outer carton now includeds the text "salt tablets".
+In the summer of 1945, a small vial holding four salt tablets is included in the Dinner unit.
+The list on the outer carton now includes the text "salt tablets".
 The confection of the Supper unit is now either one of the two flavors of caramels, or two 1-ounce chocolate bars.
 In the fall of 1945 the matches were moved from the Dinner unit to the Supper unit.

 The Type IVb being the final version and produced until 1946, this is the most often found intact version today.